andrewguy/biostructmap/README.md

 as surface

 #Select all residues with a mapped data value.
 Can change the default 'no-value'
-#option when writing to pdb b factor using structmap if needed.
+#option when writing to pdb b factor using biostructmap if needed.
 select nonzeros, b < 0 | b > 0

 spectrum b, selection=nonzeros